neuromodulation/py_neuromodulation/docs/source/usage.rst

     features = stream.run()

 `features` will be a dictionary containing the computed features for each channel.
 In this example the default signal processing pipeline is estimated.
-An offline data-stream was initialized with raw data being common-average re-referenced, FFT, bursting features and temporal waveform shape computed.
+An offline data-stream was initialized with raw data being common-average re-referenced.
+FFT, bursting features and temporal waveform-shape were computed.
 Features were calculated with a *sampling_rate_features_hz* of 3 Hz and subsequently *z-score* normalized.

 We can however further define channel-specific parametrization such as re-referencing, channel selection, target definition, and also select and define additional features.

 Check out the example :ref:`/auto_examples/plot_first_demo.rst` for a first introduction.

 The following sections discuss additional parametrization.
-In a nutshell, the a **settings** dictionary and a **channels** dataframe is used for parametrization.
+In a nutshell, the **settings** dictionary and a **channels** dataframe are used for parametrization.
 The above example implicitly used the default settings and channels.
-However, we can also define our own settings and channels:
+However, we can also define directly specific settings and channels:

 .. code-block:: python